 THE WINES OF THE ESTATE

-Estate Katsaros Chardonnay 100% Chardonnay, average age of vines 15 years.
+Estate Katsaros Chardonnay 100% Chardonnay, average age of vines: 15 years.
 Fermentation in small French oak barrels and maturation on the lees for a period of five to six months.
 Light fining and filtering before bottling.
 Once bottled, it ages for three months before being released.
-Yellow-blond bright color with light green shades.
+Yellow-blond bright colour with light green shades.
 Intense and complex aroma of yellow fruit, citrus fruit and wax, with notes of smoke and vanilla.
 Cool mouth with good acidity and volume.
 Long aftertaste and long length.

 Estate Katsaros Merlot 100% Merlot.
 Fermentation and long extraction in stainless steel tanks of controlled temperature.
-Maturation in small (228-liter) French oak barrels for 10 to 16 months.
+Maturation in small (228-litre) French oak barrels for 10 to 16 months.
 Once bottled, it ages for at least a year and a half before being released.
-Red-black color and vivid aromas of red fruit, marmalade and cedar.
+Red-black colour and vivid aromas of red fruit, marmalade and cedar.
 Notes of spices and milky hints.
 Rich mouth with density and excellent structure.
 Velvety tannins and ageability.
 Long aftertaste. g